 There have been discussions with DIP, and the whole case will hopefully be accelerated through Dubai Electricity and Water Authority (DEWA)," he added.

-DEWA and DIP were unavailable for comment.For all the latest business news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+DEWA and DIP were unavailable for comment.For all the latest construction news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.

 Subscribe to Arabian Business' newsletter to receive the latest breaking news and business stories in Dubai,the UAE and the GCC straight to your inbox.